-4. The American Chemical Society's Committee on Professional Training has set nationally recognized standards for professional preparation in chemistry.
+7. The American Chemical Society's Committee on Professional Training has set nationally recognized standards for professional preparation in chemistry.
 The Chemistry faculty recommends that students intending to pursue careers in the chemical sciences secure ACS certification along with their Bachelor of Science degree.

-To obtain ACS certification, students electing the chemical science option must complete CHE 346.
-Students electing the biological chemistry option must complete one additional elective in chemistry or a related field and the laboratories CHE 304, 357, and CHE 496.
-Students electing the chemical physics or the marine and atmospheric chemistry option must complete CHE 346 and the laboratories CHE 384 and CHE 496.
-Students electing the environmental chemistry option must complete CHE 346 and CHE 496.
+To obtain ACS certification, students who elect the chemical science option must complete CHE 346 or BIO 361.
+Students who elect the biological chemistry option must complete one additional elective in chemistry or a related field and the laboratories CHE 304, CHE 357, and CHE 496.
+Students who elect the chemical physics or the marine and atmospheric chemistry option must complete CHE 346 and the laboratories CHE 384 and CHE 496.
+Students who elect the environmental chemistry option must complete CHE 346 and CHE 496.

-5. Additional Areas of Study
+8. Additional Areas of Study

 Because knowledge of computer programming is of great value to all chemists, a course in computer programming is recommended.
-For those students who plan to pursue graduate studies in chemistry, it is recommended that they attain a reading knowledge of German and of French or Russian.